PlutoZhang/Zowe-docs/topics/zoeinstall.md

-# Installing the Zoe runtime
+# Installing the Zoe runtime on z/OS

 1. Navigate to the `/config` directory where the install archive was unpacked.
 Locate the `/install` directory.